jittagornp/jittagornp.github.io/server_communication_by_ssh_on_ubuntu_1604.md

 $ ssh-keygen -b 2048 -t rsa -f ~/.ssh/api-key
 ```

-thare are 2 files created in ~/.ssh which contains
+there are 2 files created in ~/.ssh which contains
 - api-key
 - api-key.pub